tm-sm/Igne-Caelum/README.md

 # Igne Caelum

-2D plane dogfighting game created in the Godot engine.
+2D physics-based dogfighting game created in the Godot engine.
 The project is abandoned for now, mostly due to university taking away most of my time.

 ## Controls: